 Eating smaller, more frequent meals is a great way to control your metabolism.
 The idea of smaller, more frequent meals is a sound nutritional strategy that can help you build muscle, lose body fat, and keep your energy levels high.
 Consuming five or six smaller meals spread evenly throughout the day (that totals 2,000 calories, let's say), is much more efficient than eating only two meals equaling the same amount.

 I often use the analogy of a campfire to help people understand how the body uses energy.
 If you've ever been camping, you've probably had a camp fire to cook with or keep warm.
 If not, picture a ring of rocks with a fire made of wood from the forest in the middle of the rocks.
-We've got small twigs called "kindling"
+We've got small twigs called "kindling" which literally means "to start a fire", slightly larger pieces called "tinder", and finally logs called "fuel".

 To start a fire we start with kindling.
 Kindling is small twigs, crumpled dry leaves, dry grass, or anything that will ignite easily.
 This is analagous to starting our day with breakfast.
 It really doesn't matter what meal you are eating, it is always best to eat small amounts.
 A fire that burns for a time develops a hot bed of coals.
 Think of this coal bed as muscle.
 If you have enough coals the fire can handle a large log and burn it up.
+So if you have a fair amount of muscle and energy expending activity, your body can handle a large meal by using the energy from the meal efficiently.

-"fuel".
+The camp fire needs a large bed of coals and a little air to handle the "fuel".
 Our general problem is that we have too little muscle and eat too many big meals that our metabolisms can't handle.
 If a camp fire isn't hot enough to burn a big log thrown on it, the fire will dwindle and the log will remain partially burned.
 A similar thing happens with food.

 The worst part is the body will digest most of the food and store more of it as fat than we want it to.
 This is simply because the body didn't need the food as energy because the body's energy stores are full and the body's energy demands are low.